 The Most Popular and Effective Ways to Make Money with Your Blog

-It might surprise you to know that there are practically an endless number of ways to monetize a blog.
+It might surprise you to know that there are practically an endless number of ways to monetize a blog, including using a donation button.
 So many in fact, that you could easily get stuck trying learn or choose from all of them.
 That is exactly what happens to a lot of new bloggers, and it’s exactly what I don’t want to happen to you.

 So instead of spouting off a list of strategies, we’re going to look at only the most effective methods used by successful bloggers.
 We will start with advertisements because it’s a method everyone knows about.